lialila/Lialila/README.md

 * 👩🏻‍💻 I'm web developer based in Vienna.

-* ✨ Currently developing with React, React Native, Next.js, TypeScript, Nest.js.
+* ✨ Currently developing with Angular, TypeScript, C# and .NET.

 * 🤩 I love coding and learning new technologies, always open for new projects!